 Map Source: ESRI, ArcGIS Online

-Proposals to install solar panels to generate electricity might have an impact in 10-20 years, but Dominion claimed greater transmission capacity was required to meet reliability standards as soon as Yorktown Unit 1 and Unit 2 were retired.
+Solar-generated electricity was yet another potential supply on the Peninsula.
+Proposals to install solar panels to generate electricity might have an impact in the future, but Dominion claimed greater transmission capacity was required immediately, in order to meet reliability standards as soon as Yorktown Unit 1 and Unit 2 were retired.

-The US Navy started a 21MW solar farm on 100 acres at Oceana Naval Air Station in 2016, but Dominon said that over 13,000 acres covered with solar panels would be required to generate an equivalent amount of renewable energy.
-The utility calculated that a solar farm would have to generate 1,630MW, because generation from a solar panel was equivalent to only 38% of a fossil-fuel facility that could operate 24 hours/day.8
+To justify the Skiffes Creek line, Dominion cited the challenges faced by the US Navy to generate enough electricity from just solar facilities.
+The Navy started a 21MW solar farm on 100 acres at Oceana Naval Air Station in 2016, but Dominion said that over 13,000 acres covered with solar panels would be required to generate the 630MW needed to replace the electricity that would be transmitted by the 500kV Skiffes Creek powerline.
+The utility calculated that a solar farm must have the capacity to generate 1,630MW to supply 630MW, because generation from a solar facility was equivalent to only 38% of a fossil-fuel facility that could operate 24 hours/day.8

 existing powerline towers at the James River Bridge, where US 17 crosses the river over 20 miles downstream from Jamestown